Important Lakes of India: Largest Lakes of India

 The KanwarTaal or KabarTaal Lake is Asia’s largest freshwater oxbow lake.

-- ‘Nakki Lake is situated in the Indian hill station of Mount Abu in Aravalli range.
+- ‘Nakki Lake is situated in the Indian hill station of Mount Abu in the Aravalli range.

 - Mahatma Gandhi’s ashes were immersed in this Holy Lake on 12 February 1948 and Gandhi Ghat was constructed.

 - Also known as Upper Lake lies on the western side of the capital city of Madhya Pradesh, Bhopal.

 - Largest artificial lake in Asia.

 - Largest Freshwater Lake in India.

 - Lake Basin was formed as a result of tectonic activity and is fed by the Jhelum River.

 - It is a lagoon in the Kollam district of Kerala.

 - It has been registered as a wetland of international importance under the Ramsar Convention.